camsaul/methodical/README.md

 ### Dispatchers

+*  `multi-default-dispatcher` -- The default.
+Similar to the behavior of vanilla Clojure multimethods, but also supports "partial default" methods like `[String :default]` or `[:default :some-key]`.
+See [this blog post](https://camsaul.com/methodical/2020/04/22/methodical-now-supports-partial-default-methods.html) for a more detailed explanation.

-*  `standard-dispatcher` -- The default.
-Dispatcher that mimics behavior of vanilla Clojure multimethods.
+*  `standard-dispatcher` -- Dispatcher that mimics behavior of vanilla Clojure multimethods.
 Uses a single hierarchy, dispatch function, default dispatch value, and map of preferences defined by `prefer-method`.

 *  `everything-dispatcher` -- Dispatcher that always considers *all* primary and auxiliary methods to be